rjerue/axios-with-dns/Readme.md

 # axios-with-dns

-Allows you to query axios with a different DNS server.
+Allows you to query axios with a different/custom DNS server.

 ## Usage